Low-memory Krylov subspace methods for optimal rational matrix function approximation: Numerical experiments and comparison to related algorithms

 \subsection{The matrix sign function}

 As we noted in \cref{sec:sign_function}, Lanczos-OR can be used to obtain an approximation to the matrix sign function.
 A related approach, which interpolates the sign function at the so called ``harmonic Ritz values'', is described in \cite[Section 4.3]{eshof_frommer_lippert_schilling_van_der_vorst_02}.
-The harmonic Ritz values are characterized by the generalized eigenvalue problem

-and are closely related to MINRES in the sense that MINRES produces a polynomial interpolating $1/x$ at the harmonic Ritz values \cite{paige_parlett_vandervorst_95}.
+The harmonic Ritz values are characterized by the generalized eigenvalue problem, $ [\widehat{\vec{T}}^2]_{:k,:k} \vec{y} = \theta \vec{T} \vec{y}, $ and are closely related to MINRES, which produces a polynomial interpolating $1/x$ at the harmonic Ritz values \cite{paige_parlett_vandervorst_95}.

 \begin{example}

 We construct a matrix with $400$ eigenvalues, 100 of which are the negatives of the values of a model problem \cite{strakos_91,strakos_greenbaum_92} with parameters $\kappa = 10^2$, $\rho=0.9$, and $n=100$ and 300 of which are the values of a model problem with parameters $\kappa = 10^3$, $\rho=0.8$, $n=300$.
 Here, the model problem eigenvalues are given by